joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-20_haskell-kata-game-of-life.md

 ---

 Hi everybody!
 Today I am going to write about another [Code Kata][1] experience I had using Haskell.
-This time the code didn't come directly from a Coding Dojo (live meeting with friends), but rather from an "enhancement" over the solution we wrote at a meeting.
+This time the code didn't come directly from a Coding Dojo, but rather from an "enhancement" over the solution we wrote at a meeting.

 In that Coding Dojo we wanted to solve the [Game Of Life][2] problem.
-The goal was mainly to - given an initial configuration - evolve the world in one generation and print back this evolved state.
+The goal was mainly to - given an initial configuration - evolve the world one generation and print back this evolved state.
 For those of you who never heard about Conway's Game of Life, its article on Wikipedia can be very clarifying.

 So we did it, and we solved the problem, but - as always - I wanted very badly to try to solve the same problem using Haskell (instead of Python).